ianwagner/campfire/README.md

 Notifications triggered by `adGroupCreated` or `adGroupStatusUpdated` now include a `url` field that points to the related ad group.
 The Designer notification UI uses this to make the message clickable so users can jump directly to the group details.

 If a rule outputs a `brandCode` value, only users with that code in their `brandCodes` array will receive the notification.

+The `adGroupStatusUpdated` trigger ignores transitions to `in review` and `review pending`.
+Ad group status is now only updated when a reviewer starts or finishes a session instead of after every ad action, reducing notification spam.